Halle train collision: Foreign

 The train crash was quickly reported in the international news media, and condolences were received from multiple foreign officials.
 President of the European Commission José Manuel Barroso expressed his condolences to Belgium in the name of the European Commission and in his own name and sent a letter to prime minister Leterme.
-French president Nicolas Sarkozy offered his condolences in the name of the French people to King Albert II and stated "he was saddened when he learned of the terrible train accident which struck the country with grief".
+French president Nicolas Sarkozy offered his condolences in the name of the French people to King Albert II and stated "he was saddened when he learned of the terrible train crash which struck the country with grief".
 He stressed the deep solidarity between both countries.
 Prime minister Leterme also received condolences from British prime minister Gordon Brown and Dutch prime minister Jan Peter Balkenende.

 Memorial

 On Saturday 12 February 2011, a year after the crash, a bilingual French-Dutch memorial stone was unveiled on the town square of Buizingen in remembrance of the 19 deceased victims.
 The memorial ceremony was attended by family members of the victims, members of the emergency services, mayor Dirk Pieters of Halle, federal ministers Inge Vervotte and Annemie Turtelboom, the railway CEOs and the governors of Flemish Brabant and Hainaut.
 Some family members expressed hope that the NMBS/SNCB and politicians would finally commit to install automatic braking systems on each train.

-On 15 February 2015, the fifth anniversary of the accident, a memorial plaque with the names of the 19 deceased victims on the memorial stone was unveiled during a ceremony.
+On 15 February 2015, the fifth anniversary of the crash, a memorial plaque with the names of the 19 deceased victims on the memorial stone was unveiled during a ceremony.